What Is Oral DNA Testing?

 DNA DrugMap™ — Evaluate Gene Markers to Personalize Prescription and Dosing Decisions

 Drug metabolism varies by individual and can be critical to health and well-being.
 Now there is a simple way to test for this.
 DNA DrugMap helps personalize prescription and dosing decisions based on individual genetics.

 OraRisk HSV test is an accurate, sensitive, and easy way to diagnose herpes simplex virus outbreaks involving the oropharynx.
-HSV infections are very common, yet can often be mistaken for other causes of oral vesicles, ulcers, and other forms of painful oral and pharyngeal lesions.
-OraRisk HSV will identify HSV1 or HSV2 by detecting “shed virus” specific to active infections or outbreaks.
+HSV infections are very common, but they can often be mistaken for other causes of oral vesicles, ulcers and other forms of painful oral and pharyngeal lesions.
+OraRisk HSV will identify HSV1 or HSV2 by detecting the “shed virus” specific to active infections or outbreaks.